 Other causes of bulimia

 While genetic risk plays an important role in the development of bulimia, not all individuals with a family history of this disorder will develop the illness.
 In fact, many individuals with no genetic link to eating disorders develop bulimia.
-There oftentimes are other triggering events and circumstances that provoke bulimia symptoms, such as:
+There oftentimes are causes, other triggering events and circumstances that provoke bulimia symptoms, such as:

 - A traumatic experience